nikosath/card-app/README.md

 ## TODOs

+- Improve integration with SpringDoc OpenAPI.
 - Add proper IT tests with separated use cases and unit tests for each app layer.
+- Don't use email as username.
 - Consider making @Entity retrieval lazy.
 - Exclude lazy loaded fields from Lombok.
 - Add bean validation annotations to all @Entity.
-- Make UserContext a spring bean.
+- Consider making UserContext a spring bean.
-- Don't use email as username.
-- Use Swagger for API documentation.